kmfdm303/FrontEndExampleProject/README.md

 ```
 npm install grunt-contrib-jshint --save-dev
 ```
 This will install jshint and add it to the dependencies in the package.json file.
-You can see a lit of plugins at gruntjs.com/plugins.
+You can see a lit of available plugins at gruntjs.com/plugins.
 I will be using the contrib plugins as they are all officially maintained by the grunt team.
 Now all we need to do is create a file called gruntfile.js in the root directory of our projects and place the following code in it.
 ######gruntfile.js
 ```javascript
 /* jshint node: true */